bakame-php/http-structured-fields/README.md

 ### Parsing and Serializing Structured Fields

-Once the library is installed parsing the header value is done via the normalized `fromHttpValue` named constructor attached to library's structured fields representation as shown below:
+Parsing the header value is done via the `fromHttpValue` named constructor attached to each library's structured fields representation as shown below:

 ```php
 declare(strict_types=1);